robinhaak/latenzymat/README.md

 ```

 ![Estimation example](examples/latenzy2_ex.png)
 *Example of detecting the onset of spiking divergence using `latenZy2`.
-Red = estimate*
+Red = estimate.*